JSBSim-Team/jsbsim/joss_paper/paper.md

 This is a key design feature of JSBSim, which allows users to define an entire FDM model using XML files—unlike, for example, [LaRCSim](https://ntrs.nasa.gov/citations/19950023906), a similar generic flight simulation library developed by NASA, where modifying aircraft parameters requires writing and re-compiling C code.

 Furthermore, JSBSim's low computational footprint allows it to run on virtually any personal computer.
 The reliance on XML for configuration and CSV for output enables a lightweight development workflow.
-Users can create and refine complex FDMs using any basic text editor and process simulation results with ubiquitous tools such as Microsoft Excel or Gnuplot.
+Users can create and refine complex FDMs using any basic text editor and process simulation results with ubiquitous tools such as Microsoft Excel, Octave, or Gnuplot.
 This approach eliminates the need for specialized development environments.

 ## JSBSim FDM Definition